nsidc/earthaccess/docs/contributing/development.md

 ## Managing Dependencies

-If you need to add a new dependency, edit `pyproject.toml` and insert the dependency in the correct location (either in the `dependencies` array or `[project.optional-dependencies]`.
+If you need to add a new dependency, edit `pyproject.toml` and insert the dependency in the correct location (either in the `dependencies` array or under `[project.optional-dependencies]`).